 - 9. The Trust continues to challenge the historical imbalance in the education sector, where a disproportionate number of lower paid support staff roles are occupied by female colleagues.
-We recognise that this may be a consequence of eg. having and caring for children which can change what is wanted from a job.
-The Trust is pleased that data demonstrates that there is equality of opportunity in progression for both genders in this organisation. - 10.
-Whilst understanding that these issues face all companies and the education sector in particular, the Trust recognises its responsibilities and will continue to: - ensure that all senior and middle leaders undertake recruitment training, including recognising and challenging unconscious gender. - continue to cultivate our family friendly culture, underpinned by our range of supporting guidance, advice and policies including Shared Parental Leave. - maintain our commitment to professional development to enable all employees to realise their full potential.
+We recognise our responsibility for promoting flexible working for all genders and promoting increasing the awareness of our family friendly benefits which support all parents and those with care responsibilities.
+We are pleased that data demonstrates a continued equality of opportunity in progression for both genders in our organisation. - 10.
+Whilst understanding that these issues face all companies and the education sector in particular, the Trust recognises its responsibilities and will continue to: - ensure that all senior and middle leaders undertake recruitment training and diversity training, including recognising the benefits of diversity within our workforce and challenging unconscious gender bias. - continue to cultivate our family friendly culture, underpinned by our range of supporting guidance, advice and policies including Shared Parental Leave and flexible working. - maintain our commitment to professional development to enable all employees to realise their full potential.